majidkarimizadeh/wordpuzzle/README.md

 Often a list of the hidden words is provided, but more challenging puzzles may let the player figure them out.

 # instalation
+Add the package in your composer.json by executing the command.
 ```
 composer require wordpuzzlepersian/wordpuzzle
 ```